zchen15/plasmid/README.md

-# Plasmid - A python library for editing DNA
+# Plasmid - A python library for gene editing and annotation
 `Plasmid` is a library for reading, annotating, and editing genbank records in Jupyter Notebooks or ipython shell.
 This project was inspired by [ApE](https://jorgensen.biology.utah.edu/wayned/ape/) and [pandas](https://pandas.pydata.org/).
 The goal of the project was to address the lack of cross platform support provided by `ApE` and make the functionalities of `Biopython` more user friendly.
 This project is meant to serve as an open source interface for manipulating genbank records, querying genes, and manipulating NGS data in a programmable and user friendly manner that is cross compatible across all operating systems.

 The functionalities of this library are organized into the following modules